 in the event of any inconsistency between this Appendix and any previous agreement, understanding, or negotiations in relation to the Consumption Data, this Appendix prevails.

-If there is a dispute in relation to this Appendix, the senior management of the Distributor and Trader will try to resolve the dispute, and may refer the dispute to mediation if they are unable to resolve the dispute within 15 business days of it being raised by a party.
+If there is a dispute in relation to this Appendix, the senior management of the Distributor and Trader will try to resolve the dispute, and may refer the dispute to mediation if they are unable to resolve the dispute within 15 Working Days of it being raised by a party.

 All notices given under this Appendix must be delivered to the head Office of the respective parties.